Fear of a Brown Planet

-Fear of a Brown Planet are an Australian stand-up comedy duo consisting of Aamer Rahman and Nazeem Hussain.
+Fear of a Brown Planet was an Australian stand-up comedy duo consisting of Aamer Rahman and Nazeem Hussain.

 History

-Fear of a Brown Planet first run (2004–2008)
+Origins

-In 2004, Aamer Rahman and Nazeem Hussain met at an Islamic awards function, as a result of their support for asylum seekers and for anti-racism activism.
-They became friends and did youth work together in Melbourne.
+Aamer Rahman and Nazeem Hussain met through their work with young Muslims, their support for asylum seekers and anti-racism activism.

 In 2007, Hussain entered Triple J's Raw Comedy Award open mic competition at the Melbourne Comedy Festival After seeing Hussain compete, Rahman also decided to enter.
-They beat hundreds of other hopefuls to reach the Victorian State final together.
-Hussain reached the Victorian final.
-Rahman won the State Final and went onto the national finals where he was voted the runner-up in a performance that was screened on ABC Television.
+The two beat hundred of other hopefuls from around Australia to reach the Victorian State final together.
+Rahman won the State Final and went onto the national finals where he was voted the runner-up in a performance that was screened nationally on ABC Television.

-Due to the success of Raw Comedy they decided to develop their five-minute stand-up routines into a one-hour show together.
-In five years, they established their own stage show Fear of a Brown Planet and sold out around Australia.
-Their name plays on the Public Enemy LP, Fear of a Black Planet.
+Due to the success of Raw Comedy, the two decided to develop their five-minute stand-up routines into a one-hour show together with Egyptian-Australian comedian Mohammed El-Leissey.
+Fear of a Brown Planet debuted at the Melbourne Fringe Festival in 2007.
+Concentrating on issues of racism, immigration and the War on Terror, the show was considered controversial in what was then an extremely homogenous and apolitical comedy scene in Australia, selling out its entire run.
+Following the success of Fear of a Brown Planet's debut, El-Leissey left the group to pursue media opportunities.

-Rahman and Hussain performed their first show in 2007 and their second show in 2008.
-They were then given a network development deal for a year and a half.

-In the same year, they performed Fear of a Brown Planet at the Melbourne International Comedy Festival, Sydney Comedy Festival, and the Adelaide Fringe.
-In April 2008, Rahman and Hussain first performed Fear of a Brown Planet at Melbourne Fringe Festival.

-In 2009, Hussain and Rahman were among ten writers selected for an exclusive script-writing workshop hosted by UK indie film company Warp X, Screen Australia and Madman Entertainment.